stactools-packages/sentinel1/README.md

   - [mgrs](https://github.com/stac-extensions/mgrs)
   - [processing](https://github.com/stac-extensions/processing)

-A short description of the package and its usage.

 Sentinel-1 subpackage for [stactools](https://github.com/stac-utils/stactools)

 **NOTE** Currently only configured for AWS Radiometric Terrain Corrected (RTC) Public Dataset: https://registry.opendata.aws/sentinel-1-rtc-indigo.
 Future versions may support other public datasets such as [GRD and SLC](https://registry.opendata.aws/sentinel-1/).